Newcastle Leeds transmission

 All over the world, these are the channels you can watch Newcastle v Leeds TV on.

-Global TV listings for local coverage shown below (for you) on Friday (starting at 8pm in the UK).
+Global TV information for the next local broadcast will appear (for you) on Friday (starting at 8pm in the UK).

 Steve Bruce and Newcastle United should recover from a poor start to the season with four defeats and a draw with Southampton.